telerik/ajax-docs/knowledge-base/telerik-undefined-iis7-integrated-mode.md

 ## Cause

+>tip For more scenarios concerning the Telerik is undefined error please check out the new dedicated KB article on the matter: [Telerik is undefined]({%slug common-error-telerik-is-undefined%}).

 When in its Integrated mode, IIS7 does not read the application configuration from the `<system.web>` section group of the application configuration file but from the `<system.webServer>` section group.
 Since Visual Studio 2005 does not provide native support for IIS7, the ScriptManager registration cannot be automatically added to the `system.webServer`.

 ## Solution